May Days: 5 May

 Inside the Generalitat, Tarradellas, backed by Companys, still resisted the resignation of Artemi Ayguadé, which was demanded by the Anarchists.
 In the end, a solution was reached and Companys achieved a fragile truce between the different groups.
 To satisfy the anarchists' demands, the Catalan government would resign and form a new one without Ayguadé that would represent Anarchists, ERC, PSUC and Unió de Rabassaires.
 However, uncontrollable shootings still swept through the streets of Barcelona and caused the death of those who had ventured to leave their shelters.
 At 9:30 the Assault Guard attacked the seat of the doctors' trade union in Santa Ana Square, in central Barcelona, and the headquarters of the local FIJL.
 Anarchists denounced government complicity and Soviet interests in that attack on the social revolution in Catalonia.
 The Friends of Durruti Group published various leaflets demanding the release of Francisco Maroto del Ojo, an Andalusian anarchist who had recently been jailed, and asking people to resist.
 In one of them, it declared:

 A Revolutionary Junta has been constituted in Barcelona.
 All the culprits of the coup d'etat, that operate under the protection of the government, will be executed.
 The POUM will be a member of the Junta because they support workers.

 Nevertheless, both the CNT-FAI and the FIJL refused to take part in the initiative of that group.
 At about five o'clock, the anarchist authors Camillo Berneri and Francesco Barbieri were arrested by a group of twelve guards, six of them members of the local police and the rest from the PSUC.
 Both were murdered during their arrest.
 The climate of alarm worsened when British destroyers arrived at the port.
 The POUM feared that a bombardment would begin.
 In fact, the British feared that anarchists would take control of the situation, and talks occurred on evacuating foreign subjects from the city.
 At night, Federica Montseny, Minister of Health and an important member of the CNT, arrived with the purpose of mediating between all of the parties.
 The Communist Antonio Sesé, General Secretary of the Catalan UGT and a member of the Generalitat's new provisional council, died in a gunfight on his way to receive his new appointment.

 The same day, combat occurred in Tarragona and other coastal towns.
 There too, the Assault Guard proceeded to oust the CNT from the telephone exchanges they had occupied.
 Similar actions in Tortosa and Vic resulted in a final death toll of 30 anarchists in Tarragona and another 30 in Tortosa.
-At night, Lluis Companys and then Prime Minister Francisco Largo Caballero held a telephone conversation in which the Catalan President accepted the Spanish government's offer of assistance for restoring order.
+At night, Lluís Companys and then Prime Minister Francisco Largo Caballero held a telephone conversation in which the Catalan President accepted the Spanish government's offer of assistance for restoring order.